hivesolutions/appier/doc/templates.md

 * `request` - the [request](requests.md) whose handler rendered the template
 * `session` - the [session](sessions.md) object for the user
 * `location` - the relative path for the URL whose handling resulted in the rendering of the template
+* `location_f` - the equivalent to the `location` variable but including the query part of the location
 * `config` - the reference to the config module to access the the app [configuration](configuration.md)

 ## Access control